 That’s what on-page SEO is all about.

-You need to know how to insert keywords naturally within the text, write meta titles and descriptions, and provide appropriate alt tags for any images used.
-You’ll also need to know how to employ H tags and structure the article to follow an easy to digest format.
+A SEO Manchester agency explain that all their copy writers need to know how to insert keywords naturally within the text, write meta titles and descriptions, and provide appropriate alt tags for any images used.

 There are several free resources available where you can learn more about SEO and effectively hone your skills.
 Typical interview questions for SEO copywriting roles include: